anna099/hegel/1-introduction.md

 > *determinate* nothing and it has a *content*. ... while the result is grasped
 > as it is in truth, as *determinate* negation, a new form [of consciousness]
 > has thereby immediately arisen, and in the negation, the transition is made
-> whereby the progression through the copmlete series of shapes comes about on
+> whereby the progression through the complete series of shapes comes about on
 > its own accord.<sup>[i](#i)</sup>

 What follows in these notes is a reconstruction of the various stages that